-The Ministry of Labour has developed an occupational health and safety awareness program which provides fundamental information on rights and duties under the Occupational Health and Safety Act (OHSA), roles of health and safety representatives and Joint Health and Safety Committee members, and common workplace hazards.
+The Ministry of Labour, Immigration, Training and Skills Development has developed an occupational health and safety awareness program which provides fundamental information on rights and duties under the Occupational Health and Safety Act (OHSA), roles of health and safety representatives and Joint Health and Safety Committee members, and common workplace hazards.
 This program is available free of charge on the Ministry’s website.

-The Ministry of Labour has also developed Awareness Training Guidance Tools which will help to support the implementation of O. Reg.
+The Ministry of Labour, Immigration, Training and Skills Development has also developed Awareness Training Guidance Tools which will help to support the implementation of O. Reg.
 297/13.
 The tools can be downloaded in PDF from the Government of Ontario Central Forms Repository using the links below: